Types of offer you can expect

-Once a decision about your application has been made, you’ll receive an email confirmation and will be able to see it on UCAS Track.
+Once we've made a decision about your application, you’ll receive an email confirmation and will be able to see it on UCAS Hub.

 What happens if Surrey was my insurance choice?

-If you meet the conditions of your firm choice your place is confirmed at that university and you will no longer hold a provisional place at Surrey.
+If you meet the conditions of your firm choice, your place will be confirmed at that university and you will no longer have a provisional place at Surrey.

-If you are an international student holding a Tier 4 Visa, making any change to your course may have implications for your immigration status and the completion of your studies.
-Please contact the Admissions Team for further advice.
+If you are an international student with a student visa, making a course change could affect your immigration status and therefore the completion of your studies.